anupdebnath/mikrotik-backup-to-git-script/readme.md

 ```

-Schedule the Script to Run
+### Schedule the Script to Run Daily

-Schedule the Git commit and push script using cron.
+Use cron to schedule the backup script.
 Open the crontab editor:

-bash

 ```
 crontab -e
 ```

-Add the following line to run the script daily:
+Add the following line to run the script every day at 2 AM:

 ```
 0 2 * * * /path/to/backup-config-to-git.sh
 ```

-This will commit the MikroTik configuration to Git every day at 2 AM.